 Analysis is based on a 40% energy production capacity factor (the ratio of actual electrical output over the theoretical maximum electrical output).
 A capacity factor of 40% is reasonable based on our studies of Junction River’s wind resource.

+The project will create up to 600 during construction activity.
 Once operational, Junction Rivers will support around 15 full-time jobs throughout its 35-year life.
 As many of these as possible will be locally based.

 Building on the success of our recent $60,000 pilot program that supported six community projects in the Balranald Shire and Murray River Shire, we are introducing a cost of living relief pilot program exclusively for Kyalite residents.
 This initiative aims to provide direct financial support by offering $1,000 in energy bill relief.